 (a) Candidates shall be evaluated and scored on a 100-point scale which includes a written exam score, interview committee score, writing prompt score and a popular vote score.

 (b) Area officers must consistently demonstrate a command of key issues related to agriculture, FFA and the Texas education system.
 While some of this knowledge may be demonstrated by asking quality questions and carrying on informed conversations rather than “knowing facts,” it is still important that officers come in with a base understanding of core issues and facts related to these three areas of knowledge.
 Thus, a written exam consisting multiple choice questions (the ten-percent portion of the process) and writing prompt (the ten-percent portion of the process) will be administered to allow candidates to demonstrate evidence of this desired knowledge set.
-Candidates will complete the exam on the first day of the selection process.
+Candidates will complete the exam as part of Phase 1 of the selection process.
 Ninety minutes will be allowed for students to complete each portion of the exam.
 Study materials will not be allowed in the examination room.

 (1) The exam shall comprise 10% of the candidate’s score.
 All candidates will have 90 minutes to complete a written exam with multiple choice questions.
-The composition of the exam will have equal numbers of current issues in agriculture; current issues and organizational knowledge in FFA, to include parliamentary procedure; and current issues in education and agricultural education.
-The Area Coordinators and the two Area Officer Selection Committee Coordinators will ensure the authoring of the exam by an unbiased party, and will submit the exam to the Selection Process Supervisor for administration prior to the commencement of the officer selection process.
+The composition of the exam will have 100 questions: 30 parliamentary, 25 Manual, 25 Leadership Guide, 20 Farm Facts/Current Events-Issues The Area Coordinators and the two Area Officer Selection Committee Coordinators will ensure the authoring of the exam by an unbiased party, and will submit the exam to the Selection Process Supervisor for administration prior to the commencement of the officer selection process.
 The exam score will be scaled to a factor of 0.1.
+The exam score (not the written test) may be given to the advisor.

 (2) All candidates shall have 90 minutes to complete a written essay on a topic relevant to agriculture, FFA or the Texas education system.
 The purpose of the essay is focused on student’s ability to convey knowledge and understanding in a different way than allowed through multiple-choice questions.
-Each year a theme will be identified (agriculture, FFA or Texas education).
-The theme and a list of potential topics will be published for all candidates.
+Each year a theme of the writing prompt will be identified (agriculture, FFA or Texas education).
+The theme and a list of potential topics will be published on the Texas FFA website for all candidates (we will utilize the same theme and potential topics that the state officer selection process will use each year).
 Candidates are encouraged to understand each topic very well.
 However, the essay will also require candidates to demonstrate an understanding of how that particular topic relates to the other themes, not reflected in that particular year (i.e., if agriculture is the theme during the current year then the essay question will require students to demonstrate understanding of the topic as well as the relationship that topic shares with FFA and/or the American education system.)
 Each of the writing samples will be reviewed by Area Officer Selection Coordinators.
 These Writing Prompt Committee will review the samples and rate them on each of the three competency builders (chosen and identified by the state) identified for this portion of the essay.
 Scoring for each builder will be based upon a scale of one to five with five representing strong evidence the skill is present and one representing strong evidence the skill is not present.
+The written essay will not be returned.